Paddling wide river surrounded by cliffs and trees

 Generally good with potential small surf

 Example Grade S02 - Lake Alexandrina, SA, AU.
-The open water crossings on this lake fall into the S03 S03 / S04 category.
+The direct open water crossings across this lake fall would into the S03 to S03 plus category.

 S03: Sheltered Coastal Waters